6 minute read

 domain: apps2.sharedocp4upi45.lab.upshift.rdu2.redhat.com

-The most important part in this IngressController definition is the enpointPublishingStrategy, where need to be defined as type:NodePortService
+The most important part of this IngressController definition is the endpointPublishingStrategy, which needs to be defined as type:NodePortService

 In the IngressController Operator, the EndpointPublishingStrategyType is a way to publish ingress controller endpoints.
-At this specific case, the NodePortService publishes the ingress controller using a Kubernetes NodePort Service, instead of the by default endpointPublishingStrategy type:HostNetwork (that publishes the ingress controller on node ports where the ingress controller is deployed).
+In this specific case, the NodePortService publishes the ingress controller using a Kubernetes NodePort Service, instead of the default endpointPublishingStrategy type:HostNetwork (which publishes the ingress controller on node ports where the ingress controller is deployed).

 • Create the IngressController resource in openshift-ingress-operator namespace: